bbauska/meta-react-basics/README.md

 }
 ```

-Now replace the setSquares and setXIsNext calls in handleClick in the
+<p>Now replace the setSquares and setXIsNext calls in handleClick in the
 Board component with a single call to your new onPlay function so the
-Game component can update the Board when the user clicks a square:
+Game component can update the Board when the user clicks a square:</p>

 <details open>
   <summary>React code:</summary>